 What is a network security key + how to find it?

 Finding a network security key may sound technical, but it’s actually just that string of letters, numbers, and symbols that we usually call a Wi-Fi password.
-Read on to learn how and where to find a network key, how they safeguard a Wi-Fi network, and how Norton Secure VPN adds an extra layer of protection to your online security.
+Read on to learn how and where to find a network key, how they safeguard a Wi-Fi network, and how Norton VPN adds an extra layer of protection to your online security.

 What is a network security key?